Jonathan-Adly/Jonathan-Adly/README.md

 ### 🚧Open to:

-I am open to freelance or contracting opporunties.
+I am open to the right opporunties.
 You can see completed projects at <a href="https://jonathanadly.com"> JonathanAdly.com </a>.

----

-`Reach out to me on any of the social links above to talk about possible opportunities, mentorship, collaborations and everything in between!`